0xc0dec/0xc0dec.github.io/content/_index.md

 title = "Home"
 +++

 # Hello there!
-I am Aleksey Fedotov

-a full-time software engineer and a hobbyist game developer.
+I am Aleksey Fedotov, a full-time software engineer and a hobbyist game developer.

 I currently work as a backend engineer designing and supporting Node.js services written in TypeScript and running on AWS.
 When not coding I write documentation, plan our work via JIRA tickets, or participate in totally useful meetings.